SteveDunn/Vogen/README.md

 public partial struct SpecialMeasurement { }
 ```

-# I've added a feature but the 'Snapshot' tests are failing in the build - what do I do?
+### I've added a feature but the 'Snapshot' tests are failing in the build - what do I do?

 When the integration tests are run, it uses snapshot tests to compare the current output to the expected output.
 If your feature/fix changes the output, the snapshot tests will bring up your configured code diff tool, for instance, Beyond Compare, and
 shows you the differences.
 You can accept the differences in that tool, or, if there's lot's of differencs (and they're all expected!), you have various options depending on your platform and tooling.
 Those are [described here](https://github.com/VerifyTests/Verify/blob/main/docs/clipboard.md).
-The quickest and easiest way is to just copy the 'actual' files to the 'expected' files:

-On Windows:

-`cmd /c del "VerifiedFile"`

-On Linux or MacOS:

-`rm -f "VerifiedFile"`

-# How do I debug the source generator?
+### How do I debug the source generator?

 To test the source generator,  install the Roslyn SDK and then.